Soviet deportations of Chinese people: An Ethnographic Study: "Battling for Equality"

-The historian Jon K. Chang has recently published the most complete history and account of the Stalinist deportation of the Soviet Chinese, 1937-1939 based on Western (in English) and Russian/Soviet documents and recorded interviews (in Russian) conducted in the former USSR.
+The historian Jon K. Chang has recently published a deep history and thorough account of the Stalinist deportation of the Soviet Chinese based on Western and Russian/Soviet documents, academic literature(s) and oral history work conducted in the former USSR.
 This study is entitled, "Battling for Equality: East Asians in Imperial and Soviet Russia and the Soviet Chinese Deportation of 1937-39."
 Chang is also the author of Burnt by the Sun: The Koreans of the Russian Far East.
 His article demonstrated that some 19,000 Chinese in Russia were deported from 1937 to 1939 from the Russian Far East and Zabaikal regions to Almaty, Kazakhstan and Tashkent, Uzbekistan.
 After a brief stay in Central Asia, most of the Chinese were deported to Urumchi, China.
 Three to four thousand Chinese (and their descendants) remained in Almaty, Kazakhstan and in the Central Asia to 1991 according to Maria Kubasova, one of the Chinese survivors of the deportation.
 Chang spent four to eight months between 2006 and 2020 (approximately twelve years or so) conducting fieldwork and interviews (ethnography) in Russia, Ukraine, Uzbekistan and Kyrgyzstan.